rkwitt/teaching/SS21/ML/VO/README.md

 # Machine Learning (VO)

-## News / Important dates
+## News

-- The course will be held **fully online**
+- The VO will be held **fully online**
-- Our Google meet link for Q&A sessions is [here]()
+- Our Google meet link for the **Q&A** sessions is [here](https://meet.google.com/zka-jpyj-hmg)

 ## Scheduled Q&A sessions

-will be announced soon!

-## General information about online teaching
+- **`03/01/2021`** (11am)

+## Organization

 The course is structured as a series of lectures.
-For each lecture, I will provide videos that can be downloaded and watched whenever you prefer.
-I do recommend that you watch them in the provided order.
+For each lecture, I will provide *videos* that can be downloaded and watched whenever you prefer.

+*I do recommend that you watch the lecture videos in the provided order.*

-I will also provide, on a regular basis, an **online Q&A sessions** (via Google meet), where you can ask questions, or raise issues that have come up while studying the material.
-My plan is to do this every other week.
-The dates can be found above.
+I will also provide, on a regular basis, an **online Q&A session** (via Google meet, see link above), where you can ask questions, or raise issues that have come up while studying the material.
+My plan is to do this every other week (Mondays 11am).
+The dates can be found [here](#Scheduled-Q&A-sessions).

+## Slack channel

+The slack channel #machinelearning is on [`visel.slack.com`](https://visel.slack.com).
+It should be possible to sign up with your offical University of Salzburg e-mail address ending in `@sbg.ac.at` (`@cosy.sbg.ac.at` and `@stud.sbg.ac.at` work as well).

 ## Grading

-Grading is based on **one final exam** at the end of the course (typically in the last lecture).
+Grading is based on **one final exam** (open-book type) at the end of the course.

-### Information for online exam

-will be announced soon!

 ## Lecture material

 The course is rather self-contained and most of the material will be developed step-by-step on the blackboard (which is my iPad now :).
-To every video, I will also provide a PDF with my notes.
+To every video, I will also provide a PDF with my written notes.

 Additionally, you can find most of the material in my supporting [slides](ml.pdf) , and in the book by Shalev-Schwartz and Ben-David (see below) which is my main reference for the course.